krishkalai07/SchoolWork/BBUS220/Chapter7.md

 2. The market response to profits/losses
 3. Consumer and producer surplus
 4. Efficiency vs. equity
-5. Government polivies and market efficiency
+5. Government policies and market efficiency

 # Account and Economic Profit

 Term | Definition
 --- | ---
-Explicit cost | payments firms make to purchace <ul><li>hiring labor,renting land, products from other firms</li></ul>
+Explicit cost | payments firms make to purchase <ul><li>hiring labor,renting land, products from other firms</li></ul>
 Implicit costs | are the costs of the resources supplied by the firm's owners<ul><li>labor of owner, use of the owner's car, apartment</li></ul>
 Accounting profits | most common profit idea AP = TR - EC Economic profit | how much money is made over other jobs EP = TR - EC - IC